ITS-HCD/nysds-react-demo/README.md

 ## Getting Started
 > [!NOTE]
 > This repo contains two key branches:
-> - main — A simple introduction demonstrating how the NYS Design System works.
+> - main — A more realistic multi-page setup.
+Refer to the main branch for more context and implementation details.
-> - multipages — A more realistic multi-page setup (still under construction, so some components may be broken).
-Refer to the multipages branch for more context and implementation details.
+> - intro/single-form — A simple introduction demonstrating how the NYS Design System works.
+Good for beginners.
 >
 > If you’ve already cloned this repo, run `npm install` and skip ahead to the next section.